Workday/canvas-kit/modules/common/react/README.md

 #### `containerElement: Element`

 > The containing element for Popper elements.
-The Popper uses {@link
+The Popper uses
-> https://reactjs.org/docs/portals.html Portals} to place the DOM elements of the Popper in a
+> [Portals](https://reactjs.org/docs/portals.html) to place the DOM elements of the Popper as the
-> different place in the DOM to prevent issues with overflowed containers.
-When the popper is
-> opened, `aria-hidden` will be added to siblings to hide background content from assistive
-> technology like it is visibly hidden from sighted users.
-This property should be set to the
-> element that the application root goes - not containing element of content.
-This should be a
-> sibling or higher than the header and navigation elements of the application.
+> last child of the specified container element.

 Default: `document.body`